VisualSource/X-Wing-Wiki/docs/Remotes.md

 	{ title: "Damaging Remotes", id: "Damaging-Remotes" }, { title: "Relocating Remotes", id: "Relocating-Remotes" }
 ]
+category: ["GLOSSARY"]
+desc: Remotes are devices that have initiative, agility, and hull values, and can be attacked.
 ---

 Remotes are devices that have initiative, agility, and hull values, and can be attacked.
 Ships can [move through](/rules/Move), [overlap](/rules/Overlap), or be at range 0 of remotes.